 Rosalie Z. Fanshel, Program Manager

-A Bay Area native, Rosalie Z. Fanshel has spent over 15 years on (and in) the ground of the food movement in Northern California, Japan, and Australia.
-As a seasoned administrator, Rosalie thrives in making the good work happen on a day-to-day basis.
-She has previously served the Berkeley Farmers’ Markets, Food Connect Sydney, UC Berkeley’s Institute of East Asian Studies, and UC San Diego’s Center on Emerging and Pacific Economies.
-Rosalie obtained her BA from Oberlin College in 2000.
-She is also an exhibiting artist and freelance illustrator.
-Her scholarly interests include popular music, visual culture, and representations of gender and sexuality within the food movement.
-Her writings have appeared in the peer-reviewed journal Popular Music and in Terrain Magazine.
+A Bay Area native, Rosalie Z. Fanshel has spent over 15 years on the ground of the food movement in Northern California, Japan, and Australia.
+Rosalie is a seasoned administrator who previously served as Operations Manager for the Berkeley Farmers’ Markets, Operations Manager at Food Connect Sydney, as Program Assistant for UC Berkeley’s Institute of East Asian Studies and as Program Coordinator for UC San Diego’s Center on Emerging and Pacific Economies.
+Oberlin College honored her with a BA in 2000.
+She is an exhibiting artist and freelance illustrator whose scholarly interests include popular music, visual culture, and representations of gender and sexuality within the food movement.
+Her writings of her experiences have appeared in Popular Music and Terrain Magazine.

 Meg Prier, Campus Gardens Coordinator

-Meg Prier, originally from the suburbs of Philadelphia, has studied and worked around the world on projects from sanitation in the slums of Uganda and rainwater harvesting in Tanzania to desert agriculture in Egypt and participatory design in Sweden.
+Originally from the suburbs of Philadelphia, Meg has studied and worked around the world on projects from sanitation in the slums of Uganda and rainwater harvesting in Tanzania to desert agriculture in Egypt and participatory design in Sweden.
 With degrees in Civil and Environmental Engineering, Design for Sustainable Development and Urban Ecological Planning, Meg is passionate about the intersection between environmental sustainability and community resilience.
-For the last two and a half years Meg has lived in the bay area and worked as a project designer and manager at Hyphae Design Laboratory, a small ecological design and engineering firm pushing the innovative edge of interdisciplinary design.
-Outside of work, Meg is active with racial justice organizing, volunteers with a local urban farm, and enjoys hiking, baking, and dancing.
-Meg is excited to join the Berkeley Food Institute as the Campus Gardens Coordinator and is looking forward to supporting a collective vision for food justice and security on campus!
+For the last two and a half years Meg has lived in the Bay Area and worked as a project designer and manager at Hyphae Design Laboratory, a small ecological design and engineering firm pushing the innovative edge of interdisciplinary design.
+Outside of work, Meg is active with racial justice organizing, volunteers with a local urban farm.

 Amy Regan, Development and Grant Officer